aosabook/500lines/functionalDB/chapter.md

 Our journey started with a conception of a different kind of database, and ended with one that:

-* Supports ACI transactions (durability was lost when we decided to have the data stored in-memory)
+* Supports ACI transactions (durability was lost when we decided to have the data stored in-memory).
-* Supports "what-if" interactions
+* Supports "what-if" interactions.
-* Answers time-related questions
+* Answers time-related questions.
-* Handle simple datalog queries that are optimized by using indexes
+* Handle simple datalog queries that are optimized with indexes.
-* provides APIs for graph queries
+* provides APIs for graph queries.
-* Introduces and implemented the notion of evolutionary queries
+* Introduces and implemented the notion of evolutionary queries.

 There are still many things that we could improve: We could add caching to several components to improve performance; support richer queries; and add real storage support to provide data durability, to name a few.

 However, our final product can do a great many things, and was implemented in 488 lines of Clojure source code, 73 of which are blank lines and 55 of which are docstrings.

-Finally, there's one thing that is still missing - a Name.
+Finally, there's one thing that is still missing: a Name.
-The only sensible option for an in-memory, index optimized, query supporting, library developer friendly, time aware functional database implemented in 360 lines of Clojure code is CircleDB.
+The only sensible option for an in-memory, index-optimized, query-supporting, library developer-friendly, time-aware functional database implemented in 360 lines of Clojure code is CircleDB.